NESANE - Center for the Study of School Health and Nutrition

 NESANE aims to articulate people, actions, and studies on different themes, such as nutritional status of students and teachers; school food environment; food and nutrition education; promotion of adequate and healthy food; evaluation of school meals; and professional education on health and nutrition.
 See here our main research themes and extension actions that we have developed with students, families, and educators.

 Why creating this center?

-Building study centers helps to integrate teaching, research and extension, because it provides mutual support between projects, professors, students and local professionals, in logistical terms and in the sense of common use of data and joint actions.
+Building study centers helps to integrate teaching, research, and extension, because it provides mutual support between projects, professors, students, and local professionals, in both logistical and in terms of common use of data and joint actions.
 This support is particularly important for new satellite campuses, such as UFRJ Macaé in the north of the state of Rio de Janeiro, Brazil.

 We support public education.

-We believe teaching and research must go hand in hand with extension actions, in order to train professionals, produce knowledge and contribute to the development of the society.
+We believe teaching and research must go hand in hand with extension actions, in order to train professionals, produce knowledge, and contribute to the development of society.

 We understand nutrition and healthy food beyond biological aspects, including political, social, and cultural dimensions, related to what we eat, when and how we eat, and why the food choices we make.